Legal Framework - Being Aware Care

 National Statistics - Children Looked After including Adoption 2017-2018

-Why Do They Require Top-notch Assistance And Facilities at School?
+Why Do They Require Top-notch Assistance and Facilities at School?

 Many children who are or have been in foster care have encountered highly challenging family situations, which can cause disruptions in their academic performance and lengthy absences.
 Many people require special education.
 Many experience the negative impacts of trauma, bereavement, and neglect on their emotional, psychological, and social wellness, making it harder for them to develop trustworthy connections with adults and peers.
 Many have frequently changed schools and transferred between foster care situations.